-Principal- provides common vision for the use of data-based decision-making; supervises the development of Rtl program; ensures that the school based team is implementing Rtl; ensures implementation of intervention support and documentation; ensures and participates in adequate

-Select General Education Teachers: participate in data collection, delivers Tier 1 instruction/ intervention, and collaborates with other staff to implement Tier 2 interventions.
+Principal- provides common vision for the use of data-based decision-making; supervises the development of RtI program; ensures that the school based team is implementing RtI; ensures implementation of intervention support and documentation; ensures and participates in adequate professional learning to support RtI implementation; develops a culture of expectations with the school's staff for implementation of RtI school wide; ensures resources are assigned to those areas in most need; and communicates with parents regarding school based RtI plans and activities.
+Assistant Principal: assists the Principal in all areas of the Principal's role in RtI Select General Education Teachers: participate in data collection, delivers Tier 1 instruction/intervention, and collaborates with other staff to implement Tier 2 interventions.